Lifting homotopy T-algebra maps to strict maps: Computations

-We can also chain together the above lemmas to see that condition \eqref{item:algebraic-description} from \Cref{thm:identifying-e2} is satisfied in the case of $A_{\infty}$-algebras in $R$-module spectra where $\pi_*R$ is an algebra over a graded field: \begin{prop} If $X$ is an $R$-module spectrum, $\pi_*R$ is an algebra over a graded field, and $T$ is the monad on $R$-module spectra whose category of algebras is the category of $A_{\infty}$ algebras in $R$-module spectra then there is a natural isomorphism
+\begin{prop} Suppose that $M$ is an $R$-module spectrum, $\pi_*R$ is a graded field, and $T$ is the above monad on $R$-module spectra whose category of algebras is the category of $A_{\infty}$ algebras in $R$-module spectra.
+Then there is a natural isomorphism

 Here $T_{\alg}$ is the monad on $\pi_*R$-modules whose algebras are the associative algebras in that category. \end{prop}